databricks/terraform-provider-databricks/docs/resources/permissions.md

 ## Tables, Views and Databases

-General Permissions API does not apply to access control for tables and they have to be managed separately using the [databricks_sql_permissions](sql_permissions.md) resource.
+General Permissions API does not apply to access control for tables and they have to be managed separately using the [databricks_sql_permissions](sql_permissions.md) resource, though you're encouraged to use Unity Catalog or migrate to it.

+## Data Access with Unity Catalog

+Initially in Unity Catalog all users have no access to data, which has to be later assigned through [databricks_grants](grants.md) resource.

 ## Argument Reference